ericcornelissen/eslint-plugin-top/docs/rules/no-top-level-side-effects.md

 - `allowDerived: false` (default) Configure whether derivations - binary, logical, or unary operations on values and variables - are allowed at the top level.
-- `commonjs: false` (default) Configure whether the code being analyzed is, or is partially, CommonJS code.
-Allows the use `require`, `module.exports` and `exports` at the top level.
+- `commonjs` Configure whether the code being analyzed is, or is partially, CommonJS code.
+If not specified it will use ESLint hints to determine if a given piece of code is written in CommonJS or not.
+For CommonJS it allows for the use of `require`, `module.exports`, and `exports` at the top level.

 #### `allowedCalls`